Last Updated on June 4, 2023 by Dave Farquhar

 The spark and the pop is called an arc.
 Arcing means electricity isn’t getting good metal-to-metal contact.
 Occasional arcing isn’t necessarily a problem, but if you notice it a lot, it’s probably bad enough to be a problem, or to cause a problem.
 That spark will also attract dust from the air and deposit that dust on the plug or inside the contact in the outlet.
 That blocks some metal-to-metal connection, which leads to more arcs, which captures more dust and deposits it in the flow, and on and on.

-One simple thing you can do to reduce electrical sparks is to check for an on/off switch.
+One simple thing you can do if an outlet sparks when plugging in is to check for an on/off switch.
 If you plug something in while it’s switched on, it immediately wants electricity, even before the plug and outlet made a good connection.
-Switching off the switch and only powering it on after it’s plugged in can solve this problem.
+Switching off the switch and only powering it on after it’s plugged in frequently solves this problem.
+Not always, mind you, but frequently enough to be worth trying.

 If that’s not enough to solve your problem, there’s probably something else going on.
 Especially if your plug gets hot while it’s plugged in.